Honors Project - Open Access

 This paper uses patent citations as a measure of patent value in an attempt to quantify the impact patents have on a firm’s value.
 Patent citations both reflect the vast heterogeneity in patent value and capture the breadth of the patent by observing the number of areas in which it is later cited.
 As such, they provide a more direct measurement of patent value.
 Results find however, that all these variables are statistically insignificantly different from zero, and a discussion of potential explanations is given.
 At the very least, the relationship between number of citations received by a particular patent and its impact on firm value is proven far more complex than suggested by the previous literature, suggesting the need for further research.

 Han, Simeng, "How valuable is a firm’s patent?
 A New approach from Patent Citations Data" (2010).
-Honors Projects.
-Paper 26.
+Economics Honors Projects.
+26.

 © Copyright is owned by author of this document